This 15 Me World Tour: Development

-The tour is in celebration of Geronimo's 15th year in showbiz industry which started in 2002 when she joined and later won the television singing contest Star for A Night that led to more success for Geronimo throughout her career.
-The concert was announced on February 1, 2018 prior to the surprise release of her thirteenth full-length album of the same name.
-Other concert dates were announced on the night of Manila show.
+The tour was organized to commemorate Geronimo’s fifteenth year in the entertainment industry, which began in 2002 when she joined and ultimately won the television singing competition Star for a Night.
+Her victory launched a successful music and acting career that established her as one of the Philippines' top performers.The concert was officially announced on February 1, 2018, shortly before the surprise release of her thirteenth studio album, This 15 Me.
+Additional tour dates were announced during the Manila concert.